ZachDNichols/LiDAR/README.md

 The game will largely take inspiration from two items, the first being the *Portal* franchise created by Valve.
 The second being this Garry's Mod mod: https://youtu.be/ac1LXZUkn8c

+# Summary
+## What we hope to create
+Through the course of the semester, we hope to create a compelling game with interesting mechanics, story, and characters using Unreal Engine 5.
+The atmosphere will be lonely, slightly haunting, but not enough to scare the player from not playing it.
+The genre of the game will be a puzzle game.
+The proposal is to create a game with stories and characters that are intriguing and compelling.
+The game should be visually stunning and immersive.
+The game should be challenging and rewarding, with a robust and satisfying gameplay experience.The project will take inspiration from the LiDAR Garry’s Mod mod, and the Portal game franchise.
+## Development
+We will use Unreal Engine 5 with C++ in combination with Visual Studio to create our project.
+For source control, we will use GitHub.
+## Method of Completion
+We will use something similar to the agile/scrum method and meet weekly to discuss what needs to be done next in the project.
+## Team Members
+Zach Nichols, Yengchee Lor, Tekena Ogan,

 # LiDAR
 **Title of game**: LiDAR <br/>
 **Tag line**: See what’s not there.<br/>